CACOR Board of Directors 2026-2027

 Dr. Manning has worked in more than 50 countries in the creation and implementation of improved methods for planning environmentally and culturally sensitive areas and reduction of the ecological and social footprint of human activities, particularly regarding tourism for the UN World Tourism Organization, World Wildlife Fund, and the UN Industrial Development Organization for its coastal development program in Africa.
 He has served as Executive Manager of Sustainable Tourism for Tourism Canada, Director of Sustainable Development for Canada’s Government Consulting Company, and Associate Director of Sustainable Development and Chief of Land Use Policy and Planning for Environment Canada.
 He has published 25 books and over 100 articles on sustainable development, tourism, wellbeing. and environmental management topics.
 He has also served as President of the Canadian Association of Geographers, a director of the Social Science Federation of Canada, and as Adjunct Professor of Geography and Environmental Studies at Carleton University.
 He is currently a full member of the International Club of Rome.

-Madeleine Aubrey, Vice-Chairman
+Madeleine Aubrey, Vice-Chair

 During her long career in arts education, Madeleine has been a visual arts specialist, an arts consultant and an education officer with the Ministry of Education of the province of Ontario, in charge of policy and programs at the elementary and secondary levels.
 She was a rapporteur for arts education consultations across Canada for the Canadian Commission for UNESCO and served as an art consultant for several television art activity series for TFO.
 In her work for the Ministry of Education she was responsible for policy, curriculum development, assessment, and the implementation of arts education at the elementary and secondary levels through in-service training workshops.